KonstantinaStrantzali/first-milestone-project/README.md

 [Back to Table of contents](#table-of-contents)

 # Features
-The website consists of 6 pages.
-Four are accessible from a navigation menu.
+The website consists of 5 pages and only the four are accessible from a navigation menu.
+The fifth is a booking page and can only be accessable on a new window when the user hits the Book Now button on the Services Page.
 One is a 404 error page and one is a submission confirmation page for a form.

 The website has below features: